PUBLICATION ETHICS

 Confidentiality

-Any manuscripts received for review must be treated as confidential documents.
-They must not be shown to or discussed with others except as authorized by the editor.
+Manuscripts received for review must be treated as confidential documents and must not be shared or discussed with others without authorization from the editor.

 Standards of Objectivity